Crackerjack-404/Unofficial-Soton-Maths-lecture-notes/README.md

 ### These notes are **not official** and are based on my understanding of lectures, problem sheets, and independent reading.

-These notes are not intended as a verbatim record of lectures, nor a complete textbook account of the modules.
-Instead, they reflect how I came to understand the material.
+These notes are not intended to be complete, poslished, or by any means a verbatim record of lectures.
+They exist largely because I was dissatisfied with solutiosn that worked without an intuitive explanation, and with substutitions and theorems that seemed to appear out of nowhere, and with textbooks that present mathematics as a finished product rather than a process of discovery.

-Ideas often appear here after I have struggled with them on paper and more often than not, misunderstood them.
-As a result, a lot of the explanations emphasises intuition and alternative viewpoints that helped concepts click for me, even if those perspectives were not presented explicitely in lectures.
+Much of what is written here comes from mements where something "worked", but I didn't understand why it had to work, or why it was the right approach to try in the first place.
+My notes try and address the gap between the formal mathematics taught and the thinking that leads up to it.

 Where appropriate, I include questions I initially found confusing, common pitfalls, and informal explanation alongside formal definitions and proofs.
-The aim is clarity over maximal completeness.
-So if something here feels over-explained, that's usually become it once confused me.
+These notes reflect how ideas made sense to me, so if something here feels over-explained, that's usually become it once confused me.

-These notes may contain errors or simplifications.
+The notes may contain errors or simplifications.
 Always cross-check with official lecture notes, textbooks, or lecturers’ guidance before relying on them.

 This repo contains my working notes for first-year mathematics modules at the Southampton currently include topics for the 2nd Semester:
 - Calculus II